robertmand/FAIR-DaSH/_episodes/ep1.md

 **To make your data comply with A, you need to apply two main principles**

-A in FAIR includes 2 main principles:

-- A1: (Meta)data are retrievable by their identifier using a standardized communication protocol

-A1.1: The protocol is open, free, and universally implementable

-A1.2: The protocol allows for an authentication and authorization where necessary

-- A2: Metadata should be accessible even when the data is no longer available

-> ## Watch this RDMBites to know what is A in FAIR
+> ## Watch this RDMBites to know what are these principles
 > https://docs.google.com/presentation/d/1Ac0qF1IKIVH2kjGmXFbyH0WAqI2vXqUB/edit#slide=id.p1
 >
 {: .callout}